 If you like the idea of multi-room audio, chances are you’ve considered Sonos.
-And why not?
-Over the last decade or so, the company has become synonymous with wireless multi-room audio and almost single-handedly shaped the market into what it is today.
+Over the last decade or so, the company has become synonymous with wireless multi-room audio, almost single-handedly shaping the market into what it is today.

-With competitive sound, lots of support for streaming services, voice controls and simple set-up, Sonos remains one of the most compelling wireless streaming solutions out there.
-Even with Audio Pro knocking at the door.
-The recent news that legacy Sonos products will no longer receive new firmware updates should be considered but we would still recommend considering the Sonos system if you're thinking about building a wireless, multi-room system.
+With competitive sound, lots of support for streaming services, voice control options and simple set-up, Sonos remains one of the most compelling wireless streaming solutions out there – even with the likes of Audio Pro and Bluesound knocking at the door.
+The experience has just got even better, too, thanks to the introduction of the Sonos S2 platform update.
+Needless to say, we recommend buying into the Sonos ecosystem if you're thinking about building a wireless, multi-room system.

-The core products in the Sonos family – Play:1, Play:3 and Play:5 wireless speakers, the Playbar and Beam soundbars, Playbase soundbase and Sub, plus the Sonos One and Sonos Move smart speakers – all share the same DNA, but it’s more than just price and size that distinguish each product.
-Your particular needs will determine which one(s) you should buy, and how you configure the best Sonos setup for your home.
+The core products in the Sonos family – Sonos One, One SL, Play:3 and Play:5 wireless speakers, the Arc and Beam soundbars, Playbase soundbase and Sub, plus the portable Sonos Move and Roam speakers – all share the same DNA, but it’s more than just price and size that distinguish each product.
+Your particular needs will determine which one(s) you should buy, and how you should configure the best Sonos setup for your home.

-The Sonos Move is as much a Sonos wi-fi speaker as those before it – you get network music streaming, multi-room and voice assistant – but it also goes where no Sonos speaker has gone before by boasting a built-in battery and Bluetooth.
+As you'd expect, the Sonos Move is as much a Sonos wi-fi speaker as those before it – you get network music streaming, multi-room and voice assistant – but it's big, heavy and expensive compared to the new Sonos Roam (above).

 Why should you buy the Move?

-Sonos’s answer to the growing trend of smart speakers is a revamped Play:1 with Amazon’s Alexa voice-control built in – and it passes its smart test with flying colours.
+Sonos’s answer to the growing trend of smart speakers is a revamped version of the now-discontinued Play:1 with Amazon’s Alexa voice-control built-in – and it passes its smart test with flying colours.

-It's not the very best-sounding smart speaker out there (that's probably the Apple HomePod), but the One's solid, detailed, spacious and organised presentation is identical to the excellent Play:1, and its Alexa is as seamless to use as on Amazon’s own speakers.
+It's not the best-sounding smart speaker out there (for the money, that's probably the Apple HomePod Mini), but the One's solid, detailed, spacious and organised presentation impresses, and its Alexa is as seamless to use as on Amazon’s own speakers.

 It has the crucial feature of being able to use Alexa to control Spotify, and it even supports AirPlay 2 and Siri, with Google Assistant due soon.
-The One is easily the most well-specified and versatile smart speaker currently around.
+The One is easily on eof the most well-specified and versatile smart speakers around.

 Why should you buy the Sonos One?

 You wouldn’t buy the Sonos One just for its AI smarts.
 But it's a great perk that's hard to ignore.
-If you want a good-sounding wireless speaker that’s your stepping stone into the world of multi-room streaming (especially of the convenient, feature-packed Sonos flavour) that just happens to have the added bonus of voice-control – all for a very affordable £169 – then yes, the One is the one for you.
+If you want a good-sounding wireless speaker that’s your stepping stone into the world of multi-room streaming (especially the convenient, feature-packed Sonos one) that just happens to have the added bonus of voice-control – all for an affordable sum – then the One is the one for you.

 Sonos IKEA Symfonisk bookshelf speaker

-Though it was perhaps never going to rival the Sonos One for sound quality – and it doesn't – the same character is there.
+Though it was never likely to rival the Sonos One for sound quality – and doesn't – the same character is there.
 This Symfonisk bookshelf speaker sounds bold and focused, only lacking a little refinement compared to the best speakers at this price.

 Why should you buy the Sonos IKEA Symfonisk bookshelf speaker?

 Do you like the design?
 Do you want a Sonos speaker that's also a bookshelf?
-Do you want the (joint) most affordable Sonos speaker on the market?
+Do you want the most affordable way to get a piece of the Sonos magic?
 Look no further.
-If you value sound quality and are prepared to spend a little more, we'd go for the Sonos One instead.
+But if you value sound quality and are prepared to spend a little more, we'd go for the Sonos One instead.

 Sonos IKEA Symfonisk lamp speaker

 Not content with a bookshelf, Sonos and IKEA also made a speaker that doubles as a lamp.
-And just like the bookshelf, the Symfonisk lamp speaker doesn’t quite match Sonos’s own products, but the performance is certainly better than you might expect.
+And just like the bookshelf, the Symfonisk lamp speaker with WiFi doesn’t quite match Sonos’ own products, but the performance is certainly better than you might expect.

 But even when you ignore the Symfonisk’s obvious USP, this is a good-sounding speaker – one we certainly wouldn’t mind sitting on our desk or bedside table.